 There is also an R128 standard loudness measuring component, which is connected to a fast reacting (few frames) simple gain control.
 When the measured LKFS value approaches or exceeds -15LKFS, the gain is reduced.
-Because of the implementation model described below (we do not want people pushing this to -23LKFS and trying to use this to normalise programs – they will not like the effect), this value is fixed at a level that should be starting to sound ‘bad’ anyway, so whatever we do cannot be worse.
+Because of the implementation model described below (we do not want people pushing this to -23LKFS and trying to use this to normalize programs – they will not like the effect), this value is fixed at a level that should be starting to sound ‘bad’ anyway, so whatever we do cannot be worse.

 The R128 auto-gain has a very fast reaction time to decrease / restore the gain, since it is assumed this is truly a mistake in broadcasting (accidental severely too-loud moment in program, live program sound gain is set too high).

 Please note, this is more a "limiter of last resort" and a third party loudness processor is strongly recommended when proper multiband audio volume processing is required.

 The "Nielsen watermarking" group provides parameters for Nielsen Watermarking encoding/decoding configuration.
 To enable watermarking functionality choose the required Nielsen watermarking type by selecting the corresponding option:

 The parameters can be configured for each channel separately.
 This means that in case of simulcast each version of the playlist may have its own watermarking parameters.

 The following parameters are available for the NW type configuration:

 SID – Nielsen source ID.
 One or more SIDs are assigned to each content provider or distribution source.
 Included as a component of each watermark, the SID uniquely identifies the distribution source.